-- Development proposals will be supported that provide a high quality network of routes that make active connections for walking or cycling between the parks and waterways.
-This could include - a) changes to the road layout, crossing points, pavements and street scene that make active movement routes safer and more direct; - b) access to the Canal at the points identified on Map 8 (from Rowdale Road, Fairview Avenue and Walsall Road); - c) accessibility along Regina Drive from Walsall Road to Perry Hall Park; - d) improve pedestrian connectivity between Perry Park and Perry Hall Park (as identified on Map 2); - e) open up the pedestrian access to Kingsdown Park and Turnberry Park from their local shops; and - f) regenerate Tower Hill Community Shopping Hub including improvements to the Freeth Bridge and seek a safe route to the canal where feasible. - 2.
-Proposals that provide visibility to the canal through or over the bridge on Walsall Road are supported.
+- 1. Where appropriate, development proposals should contribute to or improve elements of the network of active connections for walking and cycling into and out of the Neighbourhood Area and between the parks and waterways; this could include: - a) changes to the road layout, crossing points, pavements and street scene that make active movement routes safer and more direct; - b) access to the Canal at the points identified on Map 8 (from Rowdale Road, Fairview Avenue and Walsall Road); - c) accessibility along Regina Drive from Walsall Road to Perry Hall Park; - d) improve pedestrian connectivity between Perry Park and Perry Hall Park (as identified on Map 2); - e) open up the pedestrian access to Kingsdown Park and Turnberry Park from their local shops; and - f) regenerate Tower Hill Community Shopping Hub including improvements to the Freeth Bridge and seek a safe route to the canal where feasible; and - g) incorporating a buffer zone free from proposed development and hardstanding next to watercourses which can be naturalised to provide space for water, biodiversity and natural geomorphological processes. - 2.
+Proposals that provide visibility to the canal through or over the bridge on Walsall Road are supported, subject to the proposals not having an adverse impact on the structural integrity of the canal infrastructure and the biodiversity and amenity value of the canal corridor.

-The Forum to work with:
+The Forum will work with the Canal & River Trust and:

-- a) BCC to seek design solutions to the railings and lack of maintenance on Freeth Bridge - b) work with the police and other agencies to open up the Canal at the location identified as 'potential' access on Map 8 - c) the police and other agencies to address the fly tipping and maintenance issues on Regina Drive and other sites to be identified in due course by the Forum - d) the Friends of Perry Hall Park and the Friends of Perry Park, to identify ways of improving the visual connections with Perry Park - e) BCC to open up the unannounced access points to Kingsdown and Turnberry Park.
+- a) BCC to seek design solutions to the railings and lack of maintenance on Freeth Bridge - b) the police and other agencies to open up the Canal at the location identified as 'potential' access on Map 8 - c) the police and other agencies to address the fly tipping and maintenance issues on Regina Drive and other sites to be identified in due course by the Forum - d) the Friends of Perry Hall Park and the Friends of Perry Park, to identify ways of improving the visual connections with Perry Park - e) BCC to open up the unannounced access points to Kingsdown and Turnberry Park.